samtuleen/skin-cancer-image-classification/README.md

 (insert image)

 In viewing the matrix, we see 30 representing the fn and the 270 representing the tp from our model, we can deduct that this means that 30 skin lesions are misdiagnosed as benign when infact are cancerous.
+Unfortunately these numbers are not ideal, especially when it comes to the health of patients.

+# Conclusion
+This project has shown how to benign and malignant diagnosis' from a set of skin lesion images and although it's far from perfect and could be improved, it is amazing to see the success of deep learning being used in real world problems.

+# Recommended Next Steps:

+** Re-run the models on the full dataset.
+I've originally done so, however give that the size of the file is so huge (4.18gb, over 25gb with augmentation), I was only able to run one model every few days (each model produced similar results as the ones aboe) and my kernel kept crashing, ultimately leaving me to keep restarting.
+However, now that I've completed this notebook I am able to simple update the dataset and rerun!

+** Re-run some of the models with a greater number of epochs (such as 100 or more on the ones with 30) if necessary to determine if there is convergence.
+I've attempted this, however my system couldn't handle it.

+** Fine tune and test other parameters to reduce overfitting as well as build a model with FN/FP/TN/TP metrics to get a more accurate look when the classes are imbalanced.
+(18)

+** With this project as a base, our work can be built upon to detect more complex problems, such as determining the types of cancers, skin diseases related to Agent Orange and more.

+** Output the model to a user friendly application, preferably a web app.